2 Banks To Buy In Anticipation Of Earnings Season

 Price Targets Compared to Current Prices

 Building on chart 2, the next chart compares the price target for each bank to actual prices as of July 10, 2017.
 Highlighted in green are Ally, Capital One, and Discover Financial.
-One year price targets for these three banks range from +18% to +25% greater than current prices.
+One-year price targets for these three banks range from +18% to +25% greater than current prices.
 In contrast, the median bank among the 25 banks has a price target only +4.4% greater than current price.

 Chart 3